• Skip to primary navigation

 • You can swap in roasted carrots for the sweet potatoes in this salad.

-• Cook the sweet potatoes and quinoa a day or two ahead of time if you want.
+• If you want, cook the sweet potatoes and quinoa a day or two ahead of time.
 Sometimes, this makes getting the salads together the day you want to make them more manageable.

-• Make it spicier by sprinkle in red pepper flakes in with the peanut dressing.
+• Make it spicier by sprinkling in red pepper flakes in with the peanut dressing.

 • Add more crunch by topping the salad with roasted almonds, cashews, peanuts, wonton strips.